Cloudslab/qfaas/README.md

-# QFaaS: A Full-stack Quantum Function-as-a-Service Framework
+## QFaaS: A Quantum Function-as-a-Service Framework

 QFaaS (Quantum Function-as-a-Service) is a full-stack framework that leverages the advantages of the serverless computing model and state-of-the-art software engineering techniques to advance practical quantum computing in the Noisy Intermediate-Scale Quantum (NISQ) era.
 Our framework provides essential elements of a serverless quantum system to streamline service-oriented quantum application development in cloud environments, such as combining hybrid quantum-classical computation, automating the backend selection, and adapting Quantum DevOps workflow.
 QFaaS offers the first full-stack and unified quantum serverless platform by integrating multiple well-known quantum software development kits (Qiskit, Q#, Cirq, and Braket), quantum simulators, and quantum cloud providers (IBM Quantum and Amazon Braket).